New advances in universal approximation with neural networks of minimal width

+While the coding scheme approach is highly versatile and applicable to various constructive proofs in theory, its practical utility is limited, as the number of layers increases exponentially with the desired approximation accuracy.

+\begin{remark} The number of layers required for the universal approximators in Theorems~\ref{Theorem-Main_sup} and~\ref{Theorem-Main1} grows exponentially as the target accuracy increases when the activation sets are large families with infinitely many parameters.
+When one considers only the specific activation sets consisting of one or two fixed LReLU parameters, as in the statements of these theorems, the number of layers generally grows even faster than exponentially with increasing accuracy.
+For a more detailed analysis, see Remark~\ref{Remark-Layer_depth_coding_scheme}. \end{remark}

-\begin{justify} As a direct consequence of \Cref{Theorem-Main1}, the following corollary shows that autoencoders with LReLU activations are universal approximators of \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\) and thus proves that even autoencoders with feature dimension \(1\) can approximate any function in \(L^p(\mathbb{R}^{d_x},\mathbb{R}^{d_y})\) w.r.t. the \(L^p\) norm on any compact set up to arbitrary precision. \end{justify}
+As a direct consequence of Theorems~\ref{Theorem-Main_sup} and~\ref{Theorem-Main1}, the following corollary shows that autoencoders with LReLU and S-LReLU activations and feature dimension \(1\) are universal approximators of \(L^p\)-integrable and continuous functions on compact sets, respectively.
+Note that these universal approximating autoencoders arise from our constructions, and consequently their depth also grows exponentially with increasing accuracy, as stated in Remark~\ref{Remark-First_layer_depth_coding_scheme}.